platformsh-templates/API-Platform-v2/README.md

    1. `symfony console doctrine:database:create`

-   1. `symfony console doctrine:schema:create` (add option `--dump-sql` to check if table `greeting` would be created using SQL request)
+   1. `symfony console doctrine:schema:create` (add option `--dump-sql` to check if table `greeting` would be created)

-   1. `symfony server:start -d` (you will have a prompt giving the local url to access and add `/api` to display your swagger interface)
+   1. `symfony server:start -d` (you will have a prompt giving the generated local url and please add `/api` to display your swagger interface, showing entity Greeting CRUD option)

    1. et voilà

 > **Note:**
 > if symfony server does not start your app using port 8000, please change `REACT_APP_PUBLIC_URL` from `./admin/.env` file accordingly

-2. Start the admin component with those steps
+3. Start the admin component with those steps

    1. `cd ../admin` (assuming that you're in the `./api` folder)